So who are those Quakers, anyway? Read the story of our denomination.

 THE STORY OF NORTHWEST COMMUNITY FRIENDS CHURCH

-The Friends Church in Tucson began meeting in the 1940's.
-It started as a small group who had the desire to worship together and serve the local community.
-For many years it was located near the University of Arizona, and in the 1980's moved to the northwest side of Tucson.
+The Friends Church in Tucson began meeting in the 1940s.
+It started as a small group of people who had the desire to worship together and serve the local community.
+For many years it was located near the University of Arizona, and in the 1980s moved to the northwest side of Tucson.

 THE STORY OF THE FRIENDS DENOMINATION

-The Society of Friends or Quakers, began in the mid 1600's by a young man named George Fox.
+The Society of Friends, or Quakers, began in the mid 1600s by a young man named George Fox.
 Fox was the son of a weaver and was born and raised in England.
-His strong Christian convictions led him to seek counsel and he journeyed through out much of England when he was just 19 years old.
+His strong Christian convictions led him to seek counsel, and he journeyed throughout much of England when he was just 19 years old.
 The result of his journey was his unwavering conviction that Christ was freely available for anyone who would place their trust in him.
-The state of England's Church at that time was full of abuse, emphasizing the need for a mediator and then making it difficult by requiring many to pay taxes in order to receive the mediation required and to participate in things like communion.
+The Church of England was at that time full of abuse, emphasizing the need for a mediator between individuals and God, and then making it difficult by requiring many to pay taxes in order to receive the mediation required and to participate in sacraments like communion.

 After Fox's death in 1691, the Quietism movement (supremacy of the Holy Spirit within) began to take over much of the Friends practices.
 There became an emphasis in simple dress, simple speech, and unprogrammed meetings.
 Friends also fought for equal treatment of women, prison reform, and the abolition of slavery, becoming the first denomination in America to publicly denounce slavery and declaring it an unacceptable practice by its members.

-Northwest Community Friends Church in Tucson is a pastoral, evangelical church and the Pima Friends Meeting is an unprogrammed meeting in Tucson that follows the more liberal perspective.
+Northwest Community Friends Church in Tucson is a pastoral, evangelical church, and Pima Friends Meeting is an unprogrammed meeting in Tucson that follows the more liberal perspective.